Your new user didn’t sign up to check out your product.

 I’m curious.
 What scenario resembles your business?

-How do you increase the motivation of each user?
+So how do you increase the motivation of each user?

 Seriously.
 There is no shortcut around this one.